Martin Sheen: Early life and education

 Sheen was drawn to acting at a young age, but his father disapproved of his interest in the field.
 Despite his father's opposition, Sheen borrowed money from a Catholic priest and moved to New York City in his early twenties, hoping to make it as an actor.
 He spent two years in the Living Theatre company.
 It was in New York that he met Catholic activist Dorothy Day.
 Working with her Catholic Worker Movement, he began his commitment to social justice, and would one day go on to play Peter Maurin, cofounder of the Catholic Worker Movement, in Entertaining Angels: The Dorothy Day Story.
 Sheen deliberately failed the entrance examination for the University of Dayton so that he could pursue his acting career.

-He adopted his stage name, Martin Sheen, from a combination of the CBS casting director, Robert Dale Martin, who gave him his first big break, and the Catholic televangelist archbishop, Fulton J. Sheen.
+He adopted his stage name, Martin Sheen, from a combination of the CBS casting director, Robert Dale Martin, who gave him his first big break, and Catholic archbishop and broadcaster, Fulton J. Sheen.
 In a 2003 Inside the Actors Studio interview, Sheen explained, Whenever I would call for an appointment, whether it was a job or an apartment, and I would give my name, there was always that hesitation and when I'd get there, it was always gone.
 So I thought, I got enough problems trying to get an acting job, so I invented Martin Sheen.
 It's still Estevez officially.
 I never changed it officially.
 I never will.
 It's on my driver's license and passport and everything.
 I started using Sheen, I thought I'd give it a try, and before I knew it, I started making a living with it and then it was too late.
 In fact, one of my great regrets is that I didn't keep my name as it was given to me.
 I knew it bothered my dad.